Awantura o kasę

 Awantura o kasę (lit.
-Brawl Over Money) is a Polish game show that aired on Polsat between November 4, 2002, and February 25, 2005 and was revived on the network in October 5, 2024.
+Brawl Over Money) is a Polish game show that aired on Polsat between November 4, 2002, and February 25, 2005 and was revived on the network on October 5, 2024.
 The format features teams of contestants answering questions from a randomly selected category, with the right to respond determined through a bidding process against rival teams.
 The winning team of each episode remains in the competition as Champions until defeated by another team.
 It has been continuously hosted by Krzysztof Ibisz.

 In the game show, contestants could win an unlimited amount of money as well as prizes such as famous Polish pickled cucumbers (a symbol of defeat), tickets to festivals, scooters, cars, gold, and even diamonds.
 The show is currently shown every weekend (Saturday and Sunday) at 17.30 (CET +1) on the Polish television station Polsat.
 Under the Polish licence of the format, granted by the ATM Grupa, a local version of the show also aired in the New Zealand in 2005, using the title Cash Battle.